Welcome to our class page, here we will keep you up to date with relevant information and some photographs detailing our learning.

 This half term, we have been exploring the lively dance style of Cheerleading.
 We learnt that timing was very important, as we had to use our Maths skills to keep track of our counts and to maintain a strong rhythm.
 Our ability to work as part of a team was also tested, as we worked together to create human pyramids.
 We performed our final piece to teachers and Year 4 pupils, who were all really impressed with our energy and enthusiasm.

 Parliament Loan Box

 We have been fortunate enough to recieve a loan box from the Houses of Parliament.
-It contained a range of items representative of the House of Commons.
-See if you can spot them in our debate; ask the children if they remember who uses what, why, and when.
+It contained a range of items representative of the House of Commons, see if you can spot them in our debate.

 Design and Technology

 Having recently learned many facts about the Maya Civilization, we began to think about small, special containers, suitable for precious treasure belonging to a Maya King.
 We then explored methods of making our own personal containers.